 Within the home: Any major changes to how the home is managed could provide clues to a senior’s health.
 For instance, burn marks on pots and pans could indicate an inattention to cooking tasks.
 Ignored housework could be a red flag of depression, dementia, or other problems.
 Make sure lights are working properly, the heat is turned on, bathrooms are clean, and that no clutter is blocking the walking paths in the home.

 If you detect warning signs like these, or other overall mood or personality changes, talk to your loved one about elderly care services.
 Though it may seem better to put off challenging conversations such as this until after the holidays, it’s better not to wait until a true crisis occurs.
 Be reasonable with your expectations, and realize that the senior may balk at the discussion initially.
 The important thing at this time is to begin the conversation about elderly care services.

-If you need help starting a conversation about home care needs with a loved one this holiday season, contact Complete Care at Home, the best provider of companion care Santa Barbara has to offer, at (805) 727-3445 for helpful tips and resources, or to arrange for a complimentary in-home consultation to learn how our Santa Barbara senior care team can help ensure safety and independence for the seniors you love.
+If you need help starting a conversation about home care needs with a loved one this holiday season, contact Complete Care at Home, the best provider of elderly and companion care in Montecito and the surrounding areas, at (805) 727-3445 for helpful tips and resources, or to arrange for a complimentary in-home consultation to learn how our senior care team can help ensure safety and independence for the seniors you love.
 To learn more about all of the areas that we serve in California, please visit our Service Area page.